 How To Store Mac And Cheese

 When it comes to a boxed dry mix of mac and cheese, the pantry is where you should store it.
-Make sure the area is cool and dry, and that about all it needs.
-Like other dry mixes, such as pancake mix, it’s all it needs.
+Make sure the area is cool and dry.
+Like other dry mixes, such as pancake mix, it’s about all it needs.
 If you want to store the mix for super-long, you can put it into the freezer.

 For the sake of completeness, I want to mention that obviously, you should keep frozen mac and cheese in the freezer.

 If you don’t expect to eat the leftovers anytime soon, or would simply prefer some flexibility in that matter, freeze them.
 The method is exactly the same, except you should make sure you use a freezer-safe container.

 In case you were wondering about freezing cooked macaroni noodles and the sauce separately, that’s not a good idea.
 That’s because pasta becomes mushy once thawed.
 But if you whipped up more sauce than you need, it should freeze perfectly fine on its own.